danja/chatterbox/notes.md

 I got a bit stuck trying to make a nice (template-based) model for Processor with parameters.
 Had a break from coding, did a load more on the hardware.
 Front & back panels prepared.
 Just implemented the ugly processor.

+Hmm, wonder how the same kind of thing has been implemented elsewhere, eg. LV2 plugins...

 **2020-05-02**  *version chatterbox_1.1.0*

 Still refactoring.
 Trying to pull out the Web control bits, but need to allow access to values such as pitch, f1f etc. As a stepping stone, pulling out all those values into a Parameters object with getters & setters.
 Is ugly (and should probably be static) but will hopefully allow me to find a better solution...